myusuch/full-stack-interview-project/README.md

 1. There is a 1-week deadline to submit a solution, however we ask you not to spend more than a couple of hours to provide a clean and working solution.
 2. You may leave things open for discussion during the onsite/remote technical interview.
-3. Feel free to get in touch with ..... if you have any questions.
+3. Feel free to get in touch with Hazel Chan if you have any questions.

 ###### Project Description